-The average installation cost of solar power in Canada is $3.07/Watt, or $23,000 for a 7.5kW system (specific price per province in chart below).
+The average installation cost of solar power in Canada is $3.01/watt, or $22,500 for a 7.5kW system.
 However, the cost of solar power changes depending on the size of the system required, your eligibility for solar incentives, the type of equipment used, and even on the province that you live in.

-This page covers everything you need to very accurately calculate the cost of solar power for your home or acreage.
-Read from top to bottom or jump to your preferred section below:
+This page explains how to accurately calculate the cost of solar power for your property in just 3 steps.
+You can read from top to bottom or jump to your preferred section by clicking on it below:

 Determining the cost of installing solar power on your home ultimately comes down to two main factors:

-- The size of the system needed (in watts)
+- The size of the system that you require (in units of watts)

-The first factor is easy, all you need to do is determine how much does an installer charge “per installed watt”.
-The second factor requires you to do a simple calculation that takes into account your yearly electricity usage and how much sunlight your province gets on average.
+The first factor is the number that we’ve published on this page – it’s the price that an installer will charge you “per installed watt”.
+The second factor requires you to do a simple calculation that takes into account your annual electricity usage and how much sunlight your province receives, on average.